dmtkfs/client-document-portal-on-aws/README.md

 The focus is on **fine-grained access control**, **automated monitoring** and **system resilience** using AWS core services: **S3**, **IAM**, **CloudTrail** and **CloudWatch**.
 Additional services for extended functionality are optional.

 This project does not include application code or frontend development.
-It demonstrates an infrastructure-only approach designed to scale according to evolving business needs.
+It demonstrates an infrastructure-only approach designed to scale according to evolving business needs.<br><br>

 ## 2. Why Not Just Use Google Drive?